Skip to Content

 • Who is a part of the Expanding Equity’s network?

-More than 600 corporate leaders from more than 100 companies in more than 10 industries have participated in Expanding Equity’s Core Program.
-Most leaders are in DEI or human resources roles, but C-suite leaders, middle managers, Employee Resource Group leaders and functional leaders (e.g., marketing, sales, finance, legal, operations) are also represented.
-To date, companies from the following industries have joined the Expanding Equity network: banking, financial services, private equity, investment management, consumer goods, retail, hospitality, advanced industries, manufacturing, travel, transportation and logistics, and professional services.
+Most leaders are in Talent or Human Resources roles, but C-suite leaders, middle managers, Employee or Business Resource Group leaders and functional leaders (e.g., communications, marketing, sales, finance, legal, operations, investments) are also represented.
+To date, companies from the following industries have joined the Expanding Equity network: private equity, financial services, banking, investment management, consumer goods, retail, hospitality, manufacturing, transportation and logistics, and professional services.

 • Who is eligible to participate in Expanding Equity?